#bauhausstyle

 2019

 What does the term Bauhaus siginify today?
-On Google and Instagram, search terms such as “Bauhaus style”, "Bauhaus table cloth” result in a mix of depictions of original Bauhaus designs and colourful products with geometric shapes – from tote bags to phone covers and entire interiors, selfies taken at exhibitions, and Bauhaus-inspired works by artists, fashion designers, and amateurs.
-100 years after the beginning of the Bauhaus, a notion arises that the term “Bauhaus” no longer (only) carries the intended reference to its initial founders, but has taken on an additional, more eclectic meaning.
+A search on Google or Instagram for terms like “Bauhaus style” or “Bauhaus tablecloth” returns a mix of images: original Bauhaus designs alongside colourful, geometric products—from tote bags and phone covers to entire interiors—selfies taken at exhibitions, and Bauhaus-inspired creations by artists, fashion designers, and amateurs alike.
+One hundred years after the Bauhaus’s founding, the term “Bauhaus” seems to have expanded beyond its original reference to the school’s founders, taking on a broader, more eclectic meaning.

 Photos of the kitchen towels on display, courtesy of Peter Pflügler.
 Exhibition image ‘Rethinking Bauhaus’ by Dora Lionstone.
 Bauhaus Weaving Theory: an influential read during my research for this project (source: University of Minnesota Press).